Introduction to Indonesian

 Indonesia is the world’s fourth most populous region, and almost all Indonesians are proficient in Indonesian – their main language.
 It is a standardised version of Malay, an Austronesian language.
-For over 75 million people in this world, it is their main language, and for 140 million people, Indonesian is the second language.
+For over 75 million people globally, it is their main language, and for 140 million people, Indonesian is the second language.

 The old Malay language can trace its history back to the 7th century, but it is only in 1945 that it was declared the official language.
 In 1930, as part of the independence movement, the language was standardised.
 In a country where there are over 300 native languages, Indonesian acts as a binding factor, since it is used by the media, government, educational institutes and for all official work carried out in the country.
 It has incorporated within it many words from other languages, such as Sanskrit and Dutch.
 Sanskrit has its roots in India and is considered the base for many other languages in the world.
 In schools, children are taught the formal language.
 However, in their daily lives, the language used by children and other people has sprinklings of other dialects, such as Javanese, Balinese and Sudanese.
 Thus, region-wise there is an immense variation in the spoken dialects.